cw323/hrext09-my-cruddy-app/README.md

 //Microchip ID (hidden since it shows owner's information): if animal is ever found, there's a form you can input the ID and it will alert the owner of their found pet and release contact info to the founder if you want to do so

+//can message other users for advice

+Key: Animal Name
+Value: {Bonnie: {}}

+bootstrap: log in page, view page source, copy